flyteorg/flyte/docs/deployment/configuration/resource_manager.rst

 Let's take an example to understand it.

-You can set ResourceConstraintsSpec to ``nil`` objects, which means there would be no allocation constraints at the respective project and namespace level.
+For example, you can set ResourceConstraintsSpec to ``nil`` objects, which means there would be no allocation constraints at the respective project and namespace level.
 When ResourceConstraintsSpec specifies ``nil`` ProjectScopeResourceConstraint, and a non-nil NamespaceScopeResourceConstraint, it suggests no constraints specified at any project or namespace level.